tzahifurmanski/team-management-bot/README.md

 * Before responding, verify that the requestor is a unicorn member?
 * Make it configurable as possible (so that can later be used by others as well)
 * Add the app permission to custom the sending user details and support providing the bot name / icon via config
-* Comment on a a thread when someone tags @unicorn!
+* Comment on a thread when someone tags @unicorn! (except for specific channels)
 * Post a funny quote when someone uses a predefined keyword (SSO/team member)